Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Supplementary Material

 \subsection{Inference Technique for Electrochemical Sensors}

-For metal oxide sensor measurement, principles from Dennler, et al. in \cite{dennler_high-speed_2024} are used.
+For metal oxide sensor measurement, we use principles from Dennler, et al. in \cite{dennler_high-speed_2024}.
 For measurements with electrochemical sensors, we borrow the fast inference technique for chronoamperometry from \cite{france2025_fast_chronamp}.
 We evaluate two sampling rates for chronoamperometry: 10 Hz and 100 Hz.
-It was determined that, while 10 hz was computationally cheaper, 100 Hz gave us more points from which the fast inference algorithm can infer, so we set 100 Hz as the sampling rate for deployment on the UAV and cut the chronoamperometry measurement after 1.0 second.
-Plots for assessing how well the inference technique predicted the full 6-second diffusion sequence is shown in Figure \ref{fig:sm_fast_chronoamp_100hz} for a 100-Hz measurement frequency and in Figure \ref{fig:sm_fast_chronoamp_10hz} for a 10-Hz measurement frequency.
+We determined that, while 10 Hz was computationally cheaper, 100 Hz gave us more points from which the fast inference algorithm can infer, so we set 100 Hz as the sampling rate for deployment on the UAV and cut the chronoamperometry measurement after 1.0 second.
+Figure \ref{fig:sm_fast_chronoamp_100hz} shows plots for assessing how well the inference technique predicted the full 6-second diffusion sequence for a 100-Hz measurement frequency, and Figure \ref{fig:sm_fast_chronoamp_10hz} shows the same for a 10-Hz measurement frequency.

 \FloatBarrier